demisto/content/Packs/Core/Playbooks/playbook-User_added_to_local_administrator_group_using_a_PowerShell_command_README.md

 Investigation:
 Check the following parameters to determine if remediation actions are needed:
-- Cortex XDR alerts related to the hostname by MITRE tactics indicating malicious activity.
+- Cortex XSIAM alerts related to the hostname by MITRE tactics indicating malicious activity.
 - Whether the process is unsigned.

 Remediation: